turkja/cm_39/README.md

 				       (split-window-below)))
 ```

-In addition to this, I also did some small changes to the source in order to
+In addition to this, I also did some small changes:
-compile it succesfully under Fedora26:

 * Changed file chooser dialogs to JUCE from native (for some reason Gnome3 didn't like them)
 * Patched brutally, without knowing what I'm doing 'lround' -> 'ljround' in juce/modules/juce_audio_formats/codecs/flac/libFLAC/lpc_flac.c (Hey, works for me!)
 * Some tweaks to colors in the JUCE code editor (which I don't use anymore)
+* (quit) now works from the Scheme

 There's a little demonstration in "demo" directory.
 It's HTML5 video/audio, works propably only with recent firefox/chrome.